Remi-Coulom/joedb/doc/source/concurrency.rst

 cases:

- - ``File_Connection`` can be used to make a safe and clean copy of a database that is being used or contains a dirty uncheckpointed transaction.
+ - ``File_Connection`` can be used to make a safe and clean copy of a database that contains a transaction that was not checkpointed, either because the database is currently being written to, or because of a previous crash.
  - ``File_Connection`` can be used to convert between different file formats.
    For instance, pushing a plain joedb file to a brotli ``Encoded_File`` will create a compressed database.